-The College of Law requires law school organizations to be formally recognized by ASU.
-For your organization to be formally recognized by both The College of Law and by ASU, it is necessary to submit an application to ASU Student Connection and Community ("SCC") department: https://eoss.asu.edu/clubs/orgs.
-Student organization registration must be completed by July 1st before the start of the school year.
-So, if you are registering for the 2023-2024 school year, registration must be completed by July 1, 2023.
-Registration is an annual process and organizations must renew their registration each academic year to continue to access College of Law and University resources, including funding, ability to host events, ability to have speakers come on campus, reserve rooms, and be associated with the College of Law.
-A student group that is not registered by ASU will be removed from the College of Law website and will lose all privileges mentioned about.
+The College of Law does not require law school organizations to be formally recognized by ASU.
+However, for your organization to be formally recognized by both The College of Law and by ASU, it is necessary to submit an application to the ASU Student Organization Support (SOS) directory.
+Student organization registration runs October 1 - September 30.
+Registration is an annual process and organizations must renew their registration each academic year to continue to access University resources, including funding.
+A student group that is not registered by ASU is still subject to ASU guidelines and policies regarding student groups.
+Review all ASU and College of Law policies to ensure there have been no changes from last year.